 The Four Pillars

-The C3E Women in Clean Energy Symposium is an annual event bringing together professional women and students, as well as representatives from partner governments.
+Attendees gather to share insights regarding cutting-edge energy research, new business ventures, and successful career pathways.
 In addition to exploring current topics in clean energy and recognizing accomplished women awardees, the symposium builds a strong and interconnected network.

 The U.S. C3E Awards recognize mid-career women who have demonstrated outstanding leadership and accomplishments in clean energy.
-The awards, underwritten by MITEI, the Stanford Precourt Institute for Energy, and Texas A&M Energy Institute, are made in eight categories at the annual symposium.
-Each Awardee receives a cash gift of $8,000 to further the goals of the U.S. C3E Initiative.
+The awards, underwritten by MITEI, Stanford Precourt Institute for Energy, and Texas A&M Energy Institute, are made in specific categories at the annual symposium.
+Each awardee receives a cash gift of $8,000 to further the goals of the U.S. C3E Initiative.
 A lifetime achievement award winner is also recognized for a career of distinguished accomplishments.

-The C3E Ambassadors are a group of more than 40 distinguished senior professionals who represent the C3E Initiative at public forums and work to strengthen the recruitment, retention, and advancement of highly qualified women in the energy field.
+The U.S. C3E Ambassadors are a group of more than 20 distinguished senior professionals who represent the U.S. C3E Initiative at public forums and work to strengthen the recruitment, retention, and advancement of highly qualified women in the energy field.

 The 5th Anniversary Book